What Home Price Can You Get for $2,500 a Month?

 How to Buy More Home for $2,500 a Month

-Looking for ways that you can stretch your monthly payment further?
-Here are just a handful of the strategies that can help you buy more home with $2,500 per month:
+Looking for ways to stretch your monthly payment farther?
+Here are some strategies to help you buy more home with $2,500 per month:

 Down Payment Assistance Programs

-There are more than 1,600 down payment assistance (DPA) programs in the United States that help homebuyers get more value from their purchase.
-DPA programs generally require that you meet income limits or be a first-time homebuyer – sometimes even both – although there are some down payment assistance programs with no cap on your earnings.
+There are more than 1,600 down payment assistance (DPA) programs in the United States that help homebuyers with their down payment and closing costs.
+DPA programs generally require that you meet income limits or be a first-time homebuyer — sometimes even both — although there are some DPA programs with no cap on your earnings.

 Lender Discount Points

 Most lenders allow you to purchase discount points at closing in exchange for a lower interest rate on your mortgage.
-Lender discount points typically cost 1% of your loan total and result in a rate reduction of around 0.25%.
+Lender discount points typically cost 1% of your loan total, reducing your rate by 0.25%.

 Property tax assessments can change from one area to another, even within the same city.
-And while many homes aren’t subject to a homeowners association fee, some communities could have dues that rival the cost of a small mortgage.
+And while many homes aren’t subject to HOA dues, some communities might have steep fees.

-To get the most bang for your $2,500 per month home budget, look for properties free of – or with minimal – association dues and consider the impact of municipal, school district, and other relevant taxes.
+To get the most bang for your $2,500 per month home budget, look for properties with minimal HOA dues (or aren’t within an HOA), and check property tax rates to see if they’ve increased significantly in recent years.

 Discover How Much House You Can Afford for $2,500 a Month

-The figures in this article should have given you a pretty good idea of how much home you can afford with a budget of $2,500 per month, but everyone’s situation is different.
-Your purchasing power could be higher or lower depending on your financial profile and homebuying needs.
+The figures in this article offer a pretty good idea of how much home you can afford with a budget of $2,500 per month, but everyone’s situation is different.
+Your purchasing power could be higher or lower, depending on your finances and homebuying needs.

-For the most accurate picture of what price home you can buy with $2,500 a month, check today's rates and apply with a lending professional who can explain your best mortgage options.
+For the most accurate picture of what price home you can buy with $2,500 a month, check today's rates and apply with a lender who can explain your best mortgage options.